Emergency financial support

 - You can ask for an advance payment of Universal Credit to help you get by while you are waiting for your first payment.
 You can also ask for an advance payment if your circumstances have changed and you expect your Universal Credit payments to increase.
 The advance payment is a loan - you’ll have to pay it back, but you won’t need to pay any interest.

 - You can apply for budgeting advance payments if you are claiming Universal Credit for more than six months and need help with essential items.
 This is a loan – you'll get reduced Universal Credit payments until you've paid off the amount you borrow.
-This will normally be over 12 months.

 - Budgeting Loans are interest free loans that you can apply for to help with essential items if you are claiming Income Support, income-based Jobseeker’s Allowance, income-related Employment and Support Allowance or Pension Credit.
 This is a loan – you'll get reduced benefit payments until you've paid off the amount you borrow.
 This will normally be over 24 months.